nathanielfernandes/quilt/readme.md

 ## About
 Quilt is a hobby project of mine.
 I designed it to be a simple, with a syntax similar to rust and python.
 I needed a language that I could use within my own projects that could be easily embedded and extended.
 I also wanted to learn more about how to build a programming language.

+[crafting interpreters](https://craftinginterpreters.com/a-bytecode-virtual-machine.html) was a great resource during the development of the backend.

 ## Features
 - Dynamically typed